7 Email Marketing Trends You Should Know

 2. SUBJECT LINE EMOJIS

-Yes, you read it right: it’s worth at least thinking about emojis and reflecting on whether they could be an appropriate way of addressing your target group.
+Yes, you read it right: it's worth at least thinking about emojis and reflecting on whether they could be an appropriate way of addressing your target group.
+For B2C online retailers, the decision should be easy.
+So long as a retailer has not judged emojis to be counterproductive, those addressing younger target groups should embrace their use of smileys in subject lines to increase their open rates.

 3. A/B-TESTING